-Before you make any kind of medical decision, we want to make sure you are informed with all the information, even the not so fun stuff.
+Before you make any kind of medical decision, we want to make sure you have all the information, even the not so fun stuff.
 We reached out to the experts and put together some of the risks of Egg Freezing.
 Don't let this information scare you away – speak to an expert before making a decision.
-You can book time with one of our nurses here: Book a Consult

 Thousands of women across the U.S. are freezing their eggs and thousands more are talking about it.
-Like any big healthcare (and financial!) decision, you want to understand all pieces of information – including the risks.
+Like any big healthcare (and financial!) decision, you want to understand all pieces of information – including the risks of egg freezing.
 We're here to give you the real deal.

 Good news!
 The rate of complications from egg freezing remains very low.
 Egg freezing is a minimally invasive procedure that typically requires a sedative at the time of egg retrieval.
 If you were worried about going under general anesthetic, this is just an intravenous sedation medication (in other words, you will feel no pain or discomfort).
 Learn more about this with our partners at Extend Fertility here.

 Eggs are retrieved from your ovaries using a long, thin aspiring needle.
-You may experience bleeding, and in some cases infection, in which you should contact your doctor.
+You may experience bleeding, and in some cases infection, in which you should contact your doctor immediately.
 There is also a very small chance (we're talking less than 1%) for the potential for damage to the bowel, bladder, or a blood vessel.
-Again, talk to your doc if you are worried about this.
+Again, talk to your doctor if you are worried about this.

 The more serious side effect attributed to the medications used in egg freezing is a condition known as Ovarian Hyper-Stimulation Syndrome or OHSS.
 This impacts less than 5% of women, with less than 1% experiencing a severe case.
 As the name implies, your ovaries become “over stimulated,” or swollen, creating extreme discomfort.
 Additionally, there may be fluid build up in the abdomen.
 In rare but extreme cases, an ovarian torsion could occur, which would require surgery.
 For less severe cases, monitoring and bedrest would be prescribed.